ntsapek/kubernetes-kubeadm/README.md

 # kubernetes-kubeadm
 Create a Kubernetes cluster using kubeadm

-We use an ansible playbook to automate the creation of a Kubernetes cluster consisting of one master and two worker nodes.
+We use an ansible playbook to automate the creation of a Kubernetes cluster via kubeadm.
+The cluster consists of one master and two worker nodes.

-The details of the nodes are defined in the Vagrantfile and Virtualbox is being used as provider.
+The details of the nodes are defined in the Vagrantfile.

+Virtualbox is being used as provider.

 Start by typing: